Shifa-kv/toast-notification/README.md

-# Getting Started with Create React App
+# React Toast Notification System

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project implements a flexible and reusable toast notification system for React applications using the Context API.

 ## Available Scripts